BestTimesToVisit.com Logo

 nature

 Witness the sun ignite the snow-capped Himalayas from atop Swayambhunath Stupa, also known as the Monkey Temple.
-Arrive before dawn to avoid crowds and capture the magical moment as the golden light touches the ancient stupa and the majestic mountains.
-Don't forget your camera and a warm jacket!
+Arrive before dawn to avoid crowds and capture the magical moment as the golden light touches the ancient stupa and surrounding valley.
+Don't forget your camera and be mindful of the playful monkeys!

 Best time: October-November, March-May

-A Taste of Authentic Nepali Cuisine in Thamel's Hidden Alleys
+A Taste of Authentic Nepali Cuisine in Thamel

 food